CodClever/ChatDNMX/README.md

 1.)
 Install the setup.
 2.)
 Go through the setup very carefully.
 3.)
 Locate ChatDNMX.
 4.)
-Run it as an administrator(Do this every time, this is run as administrator to create logs for authentication).
+Run it as an administrator(Do this every time, this is run as an administrator to create logs for authentication).
 5.)
 Enjoy using ChatDNMX